zaccannnon2613/ePortfolio/README.md

 # ePortfolio
-Evidence is provided hee of the following objectives 1.Explain communication conepts and strategies
+Evidence is provided of the following objectives 1.Explain communication conepts and strategies
 .
 Add evidence item
 2.Show confidence and skills in oral communication and presentations